SkynetLabs/skynet-docs/source/includes/_uploading.md

 Field        | Description
 ------------ | -----------
 `skylink`    | This is the skylink that can be used when downloading to retrieve the file that has been uploaded.
+It is a 46-character base64 encoded string that consists of the merkle root, offset, fetch size, and Skylink version which can be used to access the content.
 `merkleroot` | This is the hash that is encoded into the skylink.
 `bitfield`   | This is the bitfield that gets encoded into the skylink.
 The bitfield contains a version, an offset and a length in a heavily compressed and optimized format.